 What can one do in Punkaharju Esker Nature Reserve?

 Walk on Marked Trails

 Punkaharju Esker Nature Reserve has an abundant network of trails.
-Some of these trails are wide sand-based trails and roads which are in good condition and can therefore be travelled by wheelchair.
+Some of these trails are wide sand-based trails and roads which are in good condition and can therefore be travelled by wheelchair with an assistant.

 Go Canoeing and Rowing

 It is worthwhile to observe Punkaharju's landscape from the water.
 The area has canoe and rowing routes also suitable for beginners.
 Local entrepreneurs offer equipment rental and other services.

 Go Sailing or Motor Boating

 Visitors can admire the national landscape from boats.
 On the west side of the esker ridge a ship lane traverses the area between Vaahersalo Island and the ridge.
 There are services for boaters in the area.

 Bird enthusiasts can view typical species found in pine forests in the area.
 Visitors may have the chance to see the Tree Pipit (Anthus trivialis), the Spotted Flycatcher (Muscicapa striata), the Common Redstart (Phoenicurus phoenicurus), the Common Cuckoo (Cuculus canorus), the Nubian Nightjar (Caprimulgus europaeus), the Black Woodpecker (Dryocopus martius) and the Great Spotted Woodpecker (Dendrocopos major) in the area.
 The Black-throated Diver (Gavia arctica), the Red-necked Grebe (Podiceps grisegena) and the Great Crested Grebe (Podiceps cristatus) thrive in the area's shore waters.
 The Spotted Nutcracker (Nucifraga caryocatactes) can be spotted in the Siberian pine forest in Laukansaari area.